 - Address entered does not match the billing address of the credit card owner.

 - A communication fault, perhaps temporary, between the credit card processing system and your bank prevented presentation of the transaction request to your bank.
 (If the bank reports no record of an attempted transaction, this is a possibility.)

-- The session timed out because the bank did not provide the electronic approval within the allowed time.
+- The session timed out because the credit card issuing bank did not provide the electronic authorization within the allowed time period.